thehydrostaticsu/PathVariance/samples/README.md

 | A (modal) | 8 | grep, read, edit, test, done | is the modal path |
 | B | 2 | grep, read, read, edit, test, done | step index 2 |
 | C | 2 | grep, read, test, edit, test, done | step index 2 |

+All three lanes agree on step 0 (grep) and step 1 (read), then split at step index 2.
+Lane B reads a second file before editing.
+Lane C runs the test first, watches it fail, then edits and re-tests.
+The `ok` flag on lane C's first test step is `false` to reflect that the test was expected to fail at that point.

+This gives a modal share of 8 of 12, which is 66.7 percent, deliberately below